InteractiveAdvertisingBureau/Global-Privacy-Platform/implementation.md

 _CMP API call_

 When GPP is received client side (e.g., any code snippet deployed directly on the browser, such as JavaScript), the GPP CMP API should be used to access the encoded string.
 This information can be collected whether you are in the top parent page (using the \_\_gpp method) or from an iframe (using postMessage method as defined by the CMP API technical specifications).
-Use a callback function passed to the event listener API (addEventListener) to retrieve the most up to date PingReturn object.
+Use a callback function passed to the event listener API (addEventListener) to retrieve the most up-to-date PingReturn object.

 _OpenRTB Regs Object_